hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/modifiers.rst

 Cycles Modifier
 ---------------

-Cycles allows you add cyclic motion to a curve that has two or more control points.
-The options can be set for before and after the curve.
+Makes the curve repeat itself.

 .. note::

    The Cycles Modifier can only be the first modifier.

 Before/After Mode
+   No Cycles
-   :No Cycles: Do not repeat curve data before/after.
+      Do not repeat the curve before/after the original.
-   :Repeat Motion:
-      Repeats the curve data, while maintaining their values each cycle.
-   :Repeat with Offset:
+   Repeat Motion
-      Repeats the curve data, but offsets the value of the first point to the value of the last point each cycle.
+      Repeats the curve, keeping the values of each copy the same.
-   :Repeat Mirrored:
-      Each cycle the curve data is flipped across the X axis.
+   Repeat with Offset
+      Repeats the curve, offsetting each copy vertically so that its first keyframe matches the previous last keyframe.
+   Repeat Mirrored
+      Repeats the curve, flipping every other copy horizontally.

 Count
-   Set the number of times to cycle the data.
-A value of 0 cycles the data infinitely.
+   The number of copies to create.
+A value of 0 means infinite.

-Influence
-   Controls the percentage of affect the modifier has on the F-Curve.

-Restrict Frame Range
-^^^^^^^^^^^^^^^^^^^^

-Start/End
-   The frame on which the modifier's effect starts/ends.
-Blend In, Out
-   The number of frames, relative the start/end values above, the modifier takes to fade in/out.

 Trivially Cyclic Curves